benjymous/annotations/sandman/sandman.06.md

 "Rude Girls" were members of the late 70's, early 80's punk and/or gay scene in Britain.
 In particular, fans of two-tone or ska music, originally from Jamaica, were referred to as "Rudies."
+The term "Rudies," "Rude Boys" or "Rude Girls" has been in use in Jamaica since the early sixties, more than ten years before you sited them in the annotations.
+The term came to popularity with the Jamaican film "Rude Boy," in the mid '70's, but has been around since the times of Desmond Dekker and Frederick "Toots" Hibbert (the guy who invented the term reggae, or "reggay"), back in '62 or so.

 	Panel 3:  Dear Abby is a syndicated advice columnist.
 Earl Wilson was a gossip columnist who focused on the entertainment field.
 He had been dead for a while when this story was published, although his column might have been